Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Click on Worker node size: select **D12 V2** and click Select
-  - The esimated cost per hour for this cluster will show up in this page as well
+  - The estimated cost per hour for this cluster will show up in this page as well

     > **Note** : HDInsight clusters billing is pro-rated per minute, whether you are using them or not.
 Please be sure to delete your cluster after you have finished using it.
 For information on deleting a cluster, see [How to delete an HDInsight cluster](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-delete-cluster).
 We have selected low configuration spark to save the cost of the solution as the data size for this solution is not big initially.
 Spark Cluster can be scaled with the growing data size.